Paktia Province: After 1991

 Immediately after the fall of the Taliban government, Paktia was one of the most chaotic regions in the country, as a small civil war broke out between rival militia commanders for control of the province, and Taliban and al-Qaeda fighters gave occupying U.S. troops some of their heaviest losses in the cave complexes south of Gardez.

 Paktia was the site of heavy fighting between Taliban insurgents and ISAF-backed Afghan National Security Forces.
 Paktia was one of the last redoubts of organized Taliban resistance; much of Operation Anaconda took place in Zurmat, Paktia's largest district.
 Pacha Khan Zadran was appointed provincial governor by Hamid Karzai in January 2002, but Zadran faced strong local opposition and was prevented from entering Gardez by Haji Saifullah, a local tribal elder who considered Zadran to be a "smuggler", "tyrant" and "killer".
 Forces loyal to Zadran attacked Gardez several times and were resisted by Saifullah's militia, leading to many people being killed.
 Zadran was sacked by Karzai after ordering a deadly rocket attack at Gardez in February 2002.

-February 2003, the 1st Provincial Reconstruction Team (PRT) in Gardez commenced with the objective of providing funding for local Afghan projects concurrent to a reinforce security presence in overwatch.
+February 2003, the 1st Provincial Reconstruction Team (PRT) in Gardez commenced with the objective of providing funding for local Afghan projects concurrent to a reinforced security presence in overwatch.
 The PRT Gardez composition includes a reinforced platoon from the 504th 82nd ABN along with US Army Civil Affairs contingent plus Special Forces.
 In March 2003, USAID and State Department representatives joined the 1st Provincial Reconstruction Team (PRT) in Gardez.

 In September 2006, Governor Hakim Taniwal was killed by a Taliban suicide bomber as he left his office in Gardez.
 At the time, Taniwal was the highest-ranking post-Taliban official to be killed by insurgent forces in the country.

 On 12 February 2010, five civilians including two pregnant women and a teenage girl were killed by U.S. special forces during the Khataba raid.
 U.S. special forces were later accused of attempting to cover up the incident.
 Head of Joint Special Operations Command, U.S. Vice Admiral William McRaven stated that the deaths were a "terrible mistake", offered an apology, accepted responsibility for the deaths and made a traditional Afghan condolence offering of sheep.

 After some early unrest a long period of relative calm followed, despite the occasional high-profile incident such as the 2006 assassination of the governor, by a suicide bomber.
-There was a rise in violent incidents when the pullout of Americans troops neared in 2014.
+There was a rise in violent incidents when the pullout of American troops neared in 2014.

 Some regions of Paktia are also believed to be a safe haven for militants from the Haqqani network, an anti-government combat organisation involved in the Taliban insurgency.